 While most of this list is about lesser-known beaches in the Philippines that you can enjoy all to yourself, allow us this one exception.
 Despite the sizeable draw of the Sarangani Bay Festival held annually at Gumasa Beach, the region still remains largely overlooked.

 This yearly event has become a venue to gather, celebrate, and enjoy the very best things a paradise beach vacation can offer.
 There are pageants and parties, live music and dancing, team sports and sand castle competitions — all set to the backdrop of waves lapping on powder-soft shores.

 Another Philippine location made famous by the Survivor franchise, Palaui in Cagayan is a protected area and national park in the quiet beach town of Santa Ana.
 There are up to 50 hectares of undisturbed coral to marvel at here.

 Not to mention the sheer number of tropical plants and migratory birds that settle in the verdant surroundings.
 Because of its remote nature, the island exudes a delicate raw beauty.
 Aside from all the crystalline beaches and coral gardens, Palaui is also host to mangrove forests, abandoned ruins, and hidden falls.

 Sablayan, Occidental Mindoro

-Or soar across the world’s longest island-to-island zipline.
+Or for you adventurous thrill-seekers out there, you could also soar across the world’s longest island-to-island zipline.
 Of course, there’s always Apo Reef.
-This marvelous underwater world filled with magnificent sea life should not to be confused with Dumaguete’s Apo Island, which we covered earlier.
+This marvelous underwater world filled with magnificent sea life should not be confused with Dumaguete’s Apo Island.

 Bantayan Island, Cebu